thinkingmachines/ph-aquafarm-mapping/README.md

 ## Data Sources
 **Aquafarm Image dataset**: This dataset comprises 2021 annual median Sentinel-2 RGB composite images of selected areas in the Philippines.
 The images are classified as aquaculture or non-aquaculture and were annotated through manual visual inspection using a tagging web application.
 The dataset has an individual directory for aquaculture areas and another for non-aquaculture areas which contain Sentinel-2 images.
 It also comes with the vector polygons of 320x320 m grids used to define the boundaries of an area during the labeling process.

-This dataset is publicly available, and can be  downloaded this dataset by running the notebook or direct download from [Google Drive](https://drive.google.com/file/d/1o7eWWIbEDPSgjP5CwEFi9GQsmz6cEyp1/view?usp=sharing).
+This dataset is publicly available, and can be  downloaded this dataset by running the notebook or direct download from [Google Drive](https://drive.google.com/drive/folders/1lrelthAFUf1dzbC1r9DCehY8613M4jyv).

-## Model
-We developed an image classification model that that classifies input satellite images as either aquaculture or non-aquaculture sites.
-The model was trained using PyTorch and employs a transfer learning approach on a pretrained ResNet18 model.

 ## Citation